airnativeextensions/nativeextensions-documentation/docs/adverts/mediation/ironsource.md

 More information on adding ANEs in this [tutorial](/docs/tutorials/getting-started)

 ## Step 4: Additional code required

 You should call `IronSource.init();` in your code before you intend to display ads.
 This ensures the internal sdk is initialised correctly.

 ### Android

 Add the following to your manifest additions inside the `application` tag.
+You must replace `APPLICATION_PACKAGE` with your AIR application's Java package name, something like `air.com.distriqt.test`.
+Generally this is your AIR application id prefixed by `air.` unless you have specified no air flair in your build options.

 ```xml
 <!-- IRONSOURCE -->